-13 Benefits of Pumpkin for Pets
+13 Benefits of Pumpkin for Dogs and Cats

 1. Pumpkin seeds are a great source of protein, carbohydrates and fiber.
 Roast the seeds and then grind them up.
 Do not add salt.